The Importance of Colorectal Cancer ScreeningPublished: March 3, 2022

 Stool testing is done every one to three years depending on the type of test.
 There are many types of home stool testing kits.
 Check with your provider to see if they have a preference.

 The least used screening test is sigmoidoscopy.
 It’s similar to colonoscopy in that it also utilizes a flexible tube to inspect the inside of the colon.
 However, only about half of the colon can be visualized with this scope.
 This test may miss lesions or polyps in the other parts of the colon.
-Because of this, sigmoidoscopy is generally done every five years and is often used in conjunction with stool testing.
+Because of this, sigmoidoscopy is generally done every five years and should be used in conjunction with stool testing.

 CT Colonography (Virtual Colonoscopy)